 Bare minimum cron job monitoring for the masses.

-Cronfed is a tool for monitoring basic batch jobs, or any other cron-based scheduled commands.
-It achieves this by parsing a given mailbox and turning it into an RSS feed, which can then be monitored with your browser, feedreader or other RSS-compatible service (such as IFTTT).
+Cronfed monitors basic batch jobs, or any other cron-based scheduled commands by parsing a given mailbox and turning it into an RSS feed.
+The feed can in turn be monitored with your browser, feedreader or other RSS-compatible service (such as IFTTT).

 Simply add a cron job to generate the feed, pointing it at a web-accessible location (such as a public_html directory or your site’s assets directory).
 Check out the example for some real-world Cronfed usage, with an explanation of how cron and Cronfed work together.

-Cronfed is aimed at providing a basic threshold of monitoring without complex automation or dependencies, making it suitable for smaller projects which otherwise might go without any monitoring at all.
+Cronfed is Minimum Viable Monitoring, aimed at providing a basic threshold of monitoring without complex automation or dependencies.
+It’s targeted at smaller projects which otherwise might go without any monitoring at all.
 It’s so easy to set up and use on the standard Linux/BSD machine that there’s no reason to not use it from Day 1.
 While Cronfed makes attempts at limiting the amount of information externalized, it is not recommended for jobs with extremely-sensitive information.

 “Cronfed: It’s the least you could do!”